dronekit/dronekit-python/docs/guide/copter/guided_mode.rst

     def get_location_metres(original_location, dNorth, dEast):
         """
-        Returns a Location object containing the latitude/longitude `dNorth` and `dEast` metres from the specified `original_location`.
-The returned Location has the same `alt and `is_relative` values as `original_location`.
+        Returns a LocationGlobal object containing the latitude/longitude `dNorth` and `dEast` metres from the specified `original_location`.
+The returned LocationGlobal has the same `alt and `is_relative` values as `original_location`.

         The function is useful when you want to move the vehicle around specifying locations relative to